 Checklist #8: Building effective client surveys From providing you with useful information about where you can improve to giving you important social proof to use in your marketing, client surveys will help you grow your business.
 In fact, we believe they are so important that we advocate running a client survey before embarking on any major project, such as making significant changes to your business, developing a marketing strategy or building a new website.
 You can read more about why they are so useful by clicking here.
-So, if now's the time to take the plunge and ask your clients for their views, we must establish how to produce an effective survey that clients will respond to and will, in turn, give you the information you need.
+So, if now's the time to take the plunge and ask your clients for their views, we must establish how to produce an effective survey; one that clients will respond to and will, in turn, give you the information you need.
 Here's our top tips:

 Decide what you want to achieve Until you understand what you want to achieve, it's impossible to move forward.
-In our experience, most advisers and planners have several key aims.
-They want to: - · Collect social proof to use on their website and in their wider marketing - Understand what services clients truly value and where your business can improve - Test and understand how clients feel about new ideas and initiatives - Understand client behaviours.
-You may have other reasons but, until you understand what they are, you can't move on to stage two.
+In our experience, most advisers and planners have several key aims: - To collect social proof to use on their website and in their wider marketing - To understand what services clients truly value and where your business can improve - To test and understand how clients feel about new ideas and initiatives - To understand client behaviours You may have other reasons but, until you understand what they are, you can't move on to stage two.
 At this stage, it's sensible to seek the input of any external advisers and consultants you work with.
 For example, your marketing support will know the data and information they will find useful, while your business consultant will have their views on what you should seek to achieve.

 1

 Agree your questions and the format

 2

 3

 4

 Less is more.
 In other words, the shorter the survey the more likely a respondent is to answer every question.

 Think carefully about the questions that will provide your social proof and how you will display the answers on your website.
-The questions need to be formatted so that the data you receive can be displayed simply, effectively and graphically.
+The questions need to be formatted so that the data you receive can be displayed simply, effectively and ideally graphically.
+You can see an example of how this is done by clicking here and scrolling down the page.

 The way you allow respondents to answer is as important as the question itself.
-Some questions will suit closed answer sets, possibly followed by a section for comments to be added others will work better as open questions, allowing the respondent free reign as to how they answer.
+Some questions will suit closed answer sets, possibly followed by a section for comments to be added; others will work better as open questions, allowing the respondent free reign as to how they answer.

 Gear your survey for gathering social proof Offering your clients the opportunity to give feedback on your service is not only a valuable tool for improvement, but also a clever way of gathering social proof for your marketing.
 End the survey with a testimonial request; it should also include a field for clients to select whether you can attribute the quote to them in your marketing.
 Most will agree, but it saves you having to go back in the future to ask.
-Think too about whether you will give clients the option of completing the Think too about whether you will give clients the option of completing the survey anonymously.
-Some advisers and planners feel that doing so gives clients the ability to be more candid.
+Think too about whether you will give clients the option of completing the survey anonymously.
+Some advisers and planners feel that doing so gives clients the ability to be more candid than they otherwise might have been.